jpillora/csv-to-influxdb/README.md

   --timestamp-format, -tf  Timestamp format used to parse all timestamp
                            records (default 2006-01-02 15:04:05)
-  --no-auto-create, -n     Disable automatic creation of database --attempts, -a           Maximum number of attempts to send data to
+  --no-auto-create, -n     Disable automatic creation of database --treat-null             Force treating "null" string values as such --attempts, -a           Maximum number of attempts to send data to
                            influxdb before failing
   --help, -h